codimoc/secret-wallet/README.md

     * There should be a single copy of the stored data,
     * The data should be accessible from different devices, of different type.
     * Data retrieval should be _user-friendly_ and fast,
-    * Data retrieved should be in a format that can be cut & pasted into a login form accessed from the same device.
+    * Data retrieved should be in a format that can be cut & pasted into a login form from the same device.
 * **security**:
     * Sensitive data, stored remotely on a server or on the cloud, should be encrypted,
     * There should be no risk of _man in the middle_, _i.e._ data should be transmitted in encrypted format,